gavmere/LeagueOfLegendsAnalysis/README.md

 Second, we decided to only keep the "team" rows of the dataset.
 Our question above only concerns comparisons between the two teams, so the player rows would be irrelevant.

+Finally, the columns "result", "firstdragon", "firstherald", and "firstbaron" should be of type Boolean, not int or float.
+These columns were therefore converted appropriately.

-After performing the two steps above, here's what our dataset looked like:
+After performing the two steps above, here's what our dataset looks like:

 | gameid                | side   |   result |   kills |   deaths |   assists |   firstdragon |   dragons |   firstherald |   heralds |   firstbaron |   barons | position   |   gamelength | league   |
 |:----------------------|:-------|---------:|--------:|---------:|----------:|--------------:|----------:|--------------:|----------:|-------------:|---------:|:-----------|-------------:|:---------|